Liquid Democracy or Direct Democracy? One Theoretical Result and Two Experiments: The Model

-The group of $N$ voters is composed of $K$ (odd) experts and $M$ (even) non-experts.
+The group of $N$ voters is composed of $K$ experts and $M$ non-experts: $N=M+K$, with $K$ and $M$ strictly positive integers and $M>1$.
 Whether any given voter is an expert or a non-expert is commonly known.
-Every expert $e$ receives signals of known precision $q_{e}=p$.
-The precision of a non-expert $i$'s signal is instead private information: $q_{i}$ is an independent draw from a commonly known distribution $F(q)$ everywhere continuous over support $[\underline{q},\overline{q}]$ , with $\underline{q}=1/2$ and $\overline{q}=p$.
+Every expert $e$ receives a signal of known precision $q_{e} \equiv p \in(1/2,1)$.
+The precision of a non-expert $i$'s signal is instead private information: $q_{i}$ is an independent draw from a commonly known distribution $F(q)$ everywhere continuous over support $[\underline{q},\overline{q}]$, with $\underline{q}=1/2$ and $\overline{q}=p$.
 The signals themselves are also private information, for both experts and non-experts.

+The model deviates only minimally from the classic Condorcet setup: we add a group of known experts and allow for asymmetric information about the precision of non-experts' signals.
+In particular, every non-expert's signal is weakly less precise than any expert's signal.
+As in the Condorcet model, we rule out communication among voters.
+We do it both as a realism check in possible applications to large elections, and more generally to understand how the options of delegation, in LD, or abstention, in DD, affect canonical results.
+We assume a fully flat prior: $\pi=Pr(\omega_{1})=1/2$, which simplifies the analysis and again facilitates comparison to the best known Condorcet results.

 Each voter, whether expert or non-expert, holds a single non-divisible vote.
-We denote by $EU$ individual ex ante expected payoff, before the realizations of precisions and signals. $EU$ equals the ex ante probability that the group reaches the correct decision.
+We denote by $EU$ individual ex ante expected payoff, before the realizations of precisions and signals, noting that $EU$ equals the ex ante probability that the group reaches the correct decision and is equal for experts and non-experts.
+We add a subscript $i$ and write $EU_i$ to indicate interim expected utility, after $i$ is informed of the signal's precision and realization.